chtombleson/omnimessage/docs/index.md

 ## Creating a message dispatcher

-All message dispatchers must extend Omnimessage\MessageDispatchers\AbstractDispatcher and implement the following methods.
+All message dispatchers must extend Omnimessage\MessageDispatcher\AbstractDispatcher and implement the following methods.

   * get()